Tribulus

 Tribulus is a genus of plants in the family Zygophyllaceae and found in diverse climates and soils worldwide from latitudes 35°S to 47°N. The best-known member is T. terrestris (puncture vine), a widespread invasive species and weed.

 Tribulus species are perennial, but some grow as annuals in colder climates.
 The leaves are opposite and compound.
 The flowers are perfect (hermaphroditic) and insect-pollinated, with fivefold symmetry.
 The ovary is divided into locules that are in turn divided by "false septa" (the latter distinguish Tribulus from other members of its family).

-Some species are cultivated as ornamental plants in warm regions.
-Some, notably T. cistoides, T. longipetalus, T. terrestris, and T. zeyheri, are considered weeds.
-Tribulus is the national flower of United Arab Emirates.
-Thirteen species of Tribulus are accepted by The Plant List, but there are many names still unresolved and needing further study.
+Tribulus omanense is the national flower of the United Arab Emirates.
+There are many Tribulus species still unresolved and needing further study.